XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/DigitalCitiesWaterUtilities.md

 - After importing, on the *Landing Page* download <code>Water Utilities Map.html</code> Change the URL in the D3 map to link to the *Pump Station Overview* page and reupload to the D3 element
   - Specifically the lines: <br> <code>"url": "https://xmpro-ad.azurewebsites.net/render;appId=2379;pageId=9890;appVersion=1;categoryId=;categoryName="</code>
 - Assign Access to others as required
-  {% include framework/shortcodes/image.html src="/assets/images/Blueprints/Digital Cities - Water Utilities/Application_Access.png" %}
+  {% include framework/shortcodes/image.html src="/assets/images/Blueprints/DigitalCities/WaterUtilities/Application_Access.png" %}
 - Ensure the App Data connection properties are configured and valid
 - Edit the application to link the recommendations - Select all recommendations mentioned in this guide.